SWC-Advanced-Microscopy/measurePSF/CONTRIBUTION_GUIDELINES.md

 ### New files, attributions, and CHANGELOG
 * Attribute changes to yourself in the `CHANGELOG.md` or in the last line of the DOC text _for files you created_.
-So if you create a new function, attribute it to yourself in this format: `NAME, INSTITUTE, initial commit DATE`
+So if you create a new function, at the bottom of the doc text add this: `NAME, INSTITUTE, initial commit DATE`
 e.g. all of these are ok: `John Blogs, SWC AMF, initial commit 2022` or `Jane Blogs, SWC AMF, initial commit Jan 2027`
-* Do not add change info to individual files.
+* Do not add change info to individual files. e.g. do not add "file updated by Jody Blogs, Sept 2025".
+The Changelog should contain this information, along with what was changed.
+Feel free to add links to PRs and commits in the Changelog.

-### Forks and PRs
+### How to contribute: Forks and PRs
 * Fork the repo.
-* Make your changes in a new branch if you like or in the `dev` branch.
+* Make your changes in a new branch if you like (e.g. because the changes are extensive or will take a long time) or in the `dev` branch.
+Do not make changes in the `master` branch.
 * Add a section to the `CHANGELOG.md` the goes along these lines:
 ```
 ### 2024/07/19